On Categorical Entropy from the viewpoint of Symplectic Topology: Introduction

 \subsection{Acknowledgment}

 We appreciate Jongmyeong Kim for sharing useful information on categorical entropy.

-During this work, Hanwool Bae was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No.2020R1A5A1016126), Dongwook Choa was supported by the KIAS individual grant (MG079401), Wonbo Jeong was supported by Samsung Science and Technology Foundation under project number SSTF-BA1402-52, and Sangjin Lee was supported by the Institute for Basic Science (IBS-R003-D1).
+During this work, Hanwool Bae was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No.2020R1A5A1016126), Dongwook Choa was supported by the KIAS individual grant (MG079401), Wonbo Jeong was supported by Samsung Science and Technology Foundation under project number SSTF-BA1402-52, Dogancan Karabas was supported by World Premier International Research Center Initiative (WPI), MEXT, Japan, and Sangjin Lee was supported by the Institute for Basic Science (IBS-R003-D1).